ytsaurus/ytsaurus/yt/docs/README.md

 ### Images

-If the image includes text, the text must be in English, regardless of the language of the documentation in which it will be used.
+If the image includes text, the text must be in English, regardless of the language of the documentation in which the image will be used.

 For information about images usage, read the [YFM documentation](https://diplodoc.com/docs/en/syntax/media).